guildai/guild.ai/pages/docs/environments.md

 - The environment parent directory contains `guild.yml` and that file contains a `package` with a list of required packages.
-In this case, Guild installs each of the required packages defined in `guild.yml.` It also rescursively installs required packages defined in inherited Guild files---i.e. Guild files containing model or config definitions that are extended in the initial Guild file.
+In this case, Guild installs each of the required packages defined in `guild.yml.` It also recursively installs required packages defined in inherited Guild files---i.e. Guild files containing model or config definitions that are extended in the initial Guild file.